magisterquis/shmore/README.md

 Shell [TAP](https://testanything.org) Producer
 ==============================================
-Little shell library for [testing anything].
+Little shell library for [testing anything](https://testanything.org).
 More or less a Shell knockoff of Perl's [Test::More](https://perldoc.perl.org/Test::More), usable with [Prove](https://perldoc.perl.org/prove).